 The units variable is for labelling only.
-Changing it doesn't change the unit of the underlying variable, which is in the unit of kT.
-The scaling_factor is used to change the number to the desired unit.
+Changing it doesn't change the unit of the underlying variable.

-3.5.5 Overlap Matrix of the MBAR
+3.6.2 Overlap Matrix of the MBAR

 The accuracy of the MBAR estimator depends on the overlap between different lambda states.
 The overlap matrix from the MBAR estimator could be plotted using plot_mbar_overlap_matrix() to check the degree of overlap.
 It is recommended that there should be at least 0.03 [Klimovich2015] overlap between neighboring states.